Africa Cup of Nations records and statistics: Most goals in a single match

 Laurent Pokou scored 5 goals for CIV in a 6–1 victory against ETH in 1970.

 Most goals in a single tournament

 Ndaye Mulamba scored 9 goals for ZAI in the 1974 tournament.

+Goalscoring goalkeeper in the tournament

+Kennedy Mweene is the first and only goalkeeper to score a goal (for ZAM) in an Africa Cup of Nations, in 2013.

 Most hat-tricks

 Hassan El-Shazly scored 2 tournament hat-tricks for the UAR: one in 1963 and one in 1970.

 Most tournaments with a goal

 Kalusha Bwalya (for ZAM), Samuel Eto'o (for CMR), Asamoah Gyan and André Ayew (both for GHA) each scored at least one goal in a record six different tournaments.

 Goalscorers in all tournament appearances

 The following are all the former international players who scored at least once in all of their tournament appearances (at least three appearances).

 Highest goalscorers in a single tournament

 The following players finished as top goalscorer with five or more goals in a single tournament.

 Top goalscorers in multiple tournaments

 The following players finished as the top goalscorer in at least two different tournaments.